RememberOfLife/mirabel/README.md

   * check for unicode in cmdline args aswell (same for surena)

 ## todo
+* change up main menu bar and introduce some more categories (and placeholders for future features)
+  * change window titles?
 * general solution for proper timestamps synced across clients and servers
 * config:
   * proper meta gui window for display